-Equity risk factor models are foundational tools for institutional portfolio management.
-They shape how portfolio risk is measured, attributed, and ultimately managed across complex multi-asset books.
 But their usefulness depends on how well they reflect the market environment they were designed to describe — and markets have changed considerably over the past decade.

-This piece examines the structural limitations that emerge in older factor frameworks as market dynamics evolve, introduces three key differentiating factors in Wilshire GR8 Risk Factor Model that address those gaps directly, and explains why this matters for CIOs and senior decision-makers managing sophisticated equity portfolios today.
+This piece examines the structural limitations that emerge in older factor frameworks as market dynamics evolve, introduces three key differentiating factors in Clearwater GR8 Risk Factor Model that address those gaps directly, and explains why this matters for CIOs and senior decision-makers managing sophisticated equity portfolios today.

 To learn more about our latest risk factor modeling offering, download the Full Whitepaper “Introducing GR8 – A new approach to factor risk management” here.